mjkoster/interfaces/draft-ietf-core-interfaces.md

 Use Cases for Collections     {#use-cases}
 -------------------------
 Collections may be used to provide gradual reveal of resources on an endpoint.
 There may be a small set of links at the .well-known/core location, which may in turn point to other collections of resources that represent device information, device configuration, device management, and various functional clusters of resources on the device.

 A collection may provide resource encapsulation, where link embedding may be used to provide a single resource with which a client may interact to obtain a set of related resource values.
 For example, a collection for manufacturer parameters may consist of manufacturer name, date of manufacture, location of manufacture, and serial number resources which can be read as a single senml data object.

 A collection may be used to group a set of like resources for bulk state update or actuation.
 For example, the brightness control resources of a number of luminaries may be grouped by linking to them in a collection.
 The collection type may support receiving a single update form a client and sending that update to each resource item in the collection.

 Items may be sub-resources of the collection resource.
-This enables updates to to multiple items in the collection to be processed together within the context of the collection resource.
+This enables updates to multiple items in the collection to be processed together within the context of the collection resource.

 Content-Formats for Collections     {#content-formats}
 -------------------------------